Main Navigation - Mobile

 II.
 GENERAL STATEMENT OF POLICY

-Because the public schools of the District are dedicated to the best total and continuous development of each student enrolled, the professional staff is expected to place students at the instructional level for which they are best suited academically, socially and emotionally.
+Because Richfield Public Schools is dedicated to the best total and continuous development of each student enrolled, the professional staff is expected to place students at the instructional level for which they are best suited academically, socially and emotionally.

 III.
 DEFINITIONS